Our Five Days In Myrtle Beach, South Carolina

-Since I am originally from West Virginia, I spent every summer vacationing in Myrtle Beach, SC.
+Since I am originally from West Virginia, I spent every summer vacation in Myrtle Beach, South Carolina.
 When my grandparents bought a condo here, our trips to the area became more frequent.
-In September, I had the opportunity to visit Myrtle Beach, SC for the blog and take my fiancé (Blake) with me for the first time.
+In September, I had the opportunity to visit Myrtle Beach for the blog and take my fiancé (Blake) with me for the first time.
 I could not wait to show him everything that this beach destination has to offer!
+Check out what we did for our five days in Myrtle Beach.

 Blake and I stayed at the Hampton Inn & Suites Oceanfront Resort.
 We could not have been happier with our accommodations!
 Our room was spacious and very condo like.
 We had a large living room, kitchen and dining area, two bedrooms (one with bunk beds in addition to a queen sized bed), balcony with rocking chairs, and a bathroom with two sinks (a huge plus in my book!).